-This grown-up hipster who lives for freedom, creativity, and the good things in life.
-Or more specifically, Yuccies are "a slice of Generation Y, borne of suburban comfort, indoctrinated with the transcendent power of education, and infected by the conviction that not only do we deserve to pursue our dreams; we should profit from them."
+A yuccie is said to be a grown-up hipster who lives for freedom, creativity, and the enjoyment of the good things in life.
+More specifically, according to Infante, Yuccies are "a slice of Generation Y, borne of suburban comfort, indoctrinated with the transcendent power of education, and infected by the conviction that not only do we deserve to pursue our dreams; we should profit from them."

 That's pretty specific.
-These perhaps non-bearded, non-tattooed folks are as likely to use technology and have groceries delivered as their hipster breathren (or their former "hipster" selves).
+These perhaps non-bearded, non-tattooed folks are as likely to use technology and have groceries delivered as their hipster brethren (or their former hipster selves).

-But wait!
-A study by The NPD Group revealed that at least certain Millennials decreased restaurant spending, to a not-so-paltry $96 billion.
+A 2015 study by The NPD Group revealed that at least certain millennials decreased restaurant spending, to a not-so-paltry $96 billion.
 "Millennials say that they are cooking at home more often as many 'don’t at all mind to do so,' and about half claim to like to cook."

 Reasons for eating at home included the price of eating out and the ability to make more healthful, good food at home.

-In other words, Whole Foods may be right on target with its new tech-centric, small format "convenience" stores that will likely compete more with Trader Joe's, which has mastered convenient, ready-to-eat foods.
-In fact, many studies point to Millennials opting to grab food from convenience stores, which may explain why Walmart recently surprised itself upon discovering their brand — perhaps due to an increase in organic foods — is a top retail choice for Millennials.
+In other words, Whole Foods may be right on target with its new tech-centric, small-format "convenience" stores that will likely compete more with Trader Joe's, which has mastered convenient, ready-to-eat foods.
+In fact, many studies point to millennials opting to grab food from convenience stores.